andrtell/traefik-vm/README.md

 **Warning**

-If you are updating existing DNS records, please wait a while (an hour or more) before running Traefik.
+If you are updating existing DNS records, please wait a while (make note of TTL) before running Traefik.
 It is very easy to hit the rate limit over at Lets Encrypt if your DNS records are not up to date.

 ## Local setup